JAhimaz/Nightfall-text-based-game/README.md

 Addition of building structures:
 - Renaming "Rebuild Settlement" to "Settlement Management" allows the player to build structures (That require a certain amount of days depending on structure and keeps those settlers busy (Working Category).
 - Able to create nuclear bunkers to take cover during a nuclear blast, though the settlement defenses will be wiped to 0.
+- Buildings now include:
+  - Farms
+  - Bunker
+  - Crafting Houses
+  - Forges
+  - Water Pumps

+Farming:
+- Settlers can setup a farm depending on the season and can harvest food every certain amount of days depending on the type of food.

 #### Future Features (Later Builds)
 Future features not in the works but have been planned for.